Columbus, Ohio: Food and beverage industry

 North Market, a public market and food hall, is located downtown near the Short North.
 It is the only remaining public market of Columbus's original four marketplaces.
+Columbus-style pizza features a thin crust and a slightly sweet tomato sauce.
+The cheese, usually mozzarella or provolone, fully covers the crust without leaving any bare areas.
+The pizza is round but is cut into squares.

 Numerous restaurant chains are based in the Columbus area, including Charleys Philly Steaks, Bibibop Asian Grill, Steak Escape, White Castle, Cameron Mitchell Restaurants, Bob Evans Restaurants, Max & Erma's, Damon's Grill, Donatos Pizza and Wendy's.
 Wendy's, the world's third-largest hamburger fast-food chain, operated its first store downtown as both a museum and a restaurant until March 2007, when the establishment was closed due to low revenue.
 The company is presently headquartered outside the city in nearby Dublin.
 Budweiser has a major brewery located on the north side, just south of I-270 and Worthington.
 Columbus is also home to many local micro breweries and pubs.
 Asian frozen food manufacturer Kahiki Foods was located on the east side of Columbus, created during the operation of the Kahiki Supper Club restaurant in Columbus.
 The food company now operates in the suburb of Gahanna and has been owned by the South Korean-based company CJ CheilJedang since 2018.
 Wasserstrom Company, a major supplier of equipment and supplies for restaurants, is located on the north side.